Levviata/Levviatas-Nuclear-Tech-Modpack/README.md

 https://modrinth.com/modpack/levviatas-nuclear-tech-pack

+Nuclear Tech for 1.12.2 with a side of Refined Storage packaged with a ton of details and quests too at that.

 ## Reviews

 "This modpack is real and its coming after me."

 10/10 Levviata

-"Best ever modpack after ATN (All The Nights), ATN Team couldn't compete with this quality."
+"Best ever modpack after ATN (All The Nights), ATN Team couldn't even being to compete with this quality."

 9/10 AHC (ATN Hate Council)